 Available arrival date

 Holiday house near Hessvika with panoramic views of the fjord Nordgulenfjord, 30 m away.
 Pets allowed.
-Final cleaning included.
+Final cleaning and electricity included.

 Holiday house (one floor) with open solution between living room and kitchen.
 The spacious living room has a brick wood burning stove.
 The living room and one bedroom have large glass doors that can be opened onto the terrace.
 TV with Norwegian and international TV channels via RiksTV.
 Internet for surfing only.
 The holiday home has a large terrace and natural plot.